New York Marriott Marquis: Opening and early years

 The Marriott Marquis opened on September 3, 1985.
 It had been slated to open two days earlier, but there had been delays in obtaining a certificate of occupancy for the eighth story.
 The ultimate approval was given orally on the afternoon before it opened, just before a convention of the Emergency Nurses Association was scheduled to take place at the hotel.
 The initial opening included the meeting space, restaurants, and five hundred rooms on the lower floors.
-The rooftop revolving restaurant and theater were still not opened.
+The rooftop revolving restaurant and theater were still not open.
 At the time, the hotel was not expected to be finished until the end of that year, but 1.2 million nights of reservations had been booked through 1995.
 Marriott executives projected that it might take years for the hotel to become profitable.
 Actors Equity still held resentment against the hotel, advocating for the Actors Fund of America to cancel a planned benefit there shortly after the hotel's opening.

-The hotel was formally dedicated in October 1985.
+The hotel was formally dedicated in October 1985, and most of the rooms were open by that time.
 The Marriott Marquis was one of 13 large hotels, with a combined 9,000 rooms, that had opened in New York City during the early 1980s.
 In late 1985, Kodak installed the world's largest color photograph display on one of the panels outside the hotel.
 The Marquis Theatre within the hotel opened in July 1986.
 In its first two years, the Marriott Marquis had one million guests.
-The average room rates in 1986 and 1987 were far below the posted rates, in part because nearly half of its business was group business, much higher than Marriott originally projected.
+The average room rates in 1986 and 1987 were far below the posted rates, in part because nearly half of its patronage was group business, much higher than Marriott originally projected.
 Though the controversy over the hotel largely subsided, some Broadway performers refused to visit the hotel years after its completion.
 The Marriott Marquis's events included the National Football League Draft, which was hosted at the hotel from 1986 to 1994.
 By the late 1980s, the Marriott Marquis had an occupancy rate of 80 percent year-round, higher than other hotels in Manhattan.
 It had been one of several hotels to be developed around Times Square, as well as in New York City in general, during the 1980s.